 For more details, check out our full OptinMonster review.

 We hope you enjoyed this article on how to create a newsletter.
 With these tips, your first email newsletter is sure to be a success.
-If you enjoyed this article, check out our other post on Tips to Get More Email Subscribers.
+If you enjoyed this article, check out our other post on Tips to Get More Email Subscribers and the best CRM software.